Ryanel/Umbra/README.md

 # Umbra

-Umbra is a operating system for x86 and ARMv8 (64-bit).
+Umbra is a operating system for x86_64 and ARMv8 (64-bit).
 It is under active development.
 It takes cues from UNIX systems but is not UNIX compliant.

-The build system is CMake with helper scripts.
-It uses (by default) Ninja for compilation.
-Documentation can be generated with doxygen in the main root directory.
+This is the monorepo for the Umbra Operating System.

 ## Major Components